bacontime/old-bacontime.github.io-archive/tables/fragmentarypowers.md

 3. small bits of [ELEMENT] randomly appear around you
 4. you summon armor made of [ELEMENT]
 5. you turn whatever you touch into [ELEMENT]
-6. you can summon constructs made of [ELEMENT]
+6. you summon constructs made of [ELEMENT]
-7. you can make [ELEMENT] grow larger, more numerous, or more powerful
+7. you make [ELEMENT] grow larger, more numerous, or more powerful
 8. a thick wall of [ELEMENT] is summoned around you
 9. [ELEMENT] leaks out of your skin
 10. a large cube of [ELEMENT] appears above your head
 11. you vomit out a stream of [ELEMENT]
-12. a geyser of [ELEMENT] bursts out of the ground
+12. a geyser of [ELEMENT] bursts out of the ground wherever you point
 13. a chain of [ELEMENT] connects two people or objects you can see
 14. you summon of swarm of imps from the elemental plane of [ELEMENT]